dcscraig/SchoolDataAnalysis/README.md

 ## Gaelic Medium Subjects

 There are a variety of courses that are offered in Gaelic.
+They are treated as one subject by the SQA in the reporting of attainment statisitcs but seperately in component analysis.
+The overview script treats them as individual subjects while the trend script combines them.
+This feature is likely to be buggy.
+I would recommend cross validating.